WojtekKamilowski/CI_PP3_TDP/README.md

 Choosing this option the user will be asked to confirm how much haulier operator will charge the freight forwarding company for cancelling loading at the day operations.
 If the input is invalid the program will display an error: Invalid data, in case there the input is blank the program will assume €250 as default cancellation charge.

-The program prints information how many trailers in total were unused and how much it cost and below same for most recent opearations only.
+The program prints information how many trailers in total were unused and how much it cost and below same for the most recent operations only.

 Below the program prints "Press enter to return to the menu": to print the main menu press enter.